pbogdude/fiddle/README.md

 There are quite a few JavaScript playgrounds.
 For our purposes, <http://blockbuilder.org> may be the best.

+Note: For debugging code, there's really no substitute for the developer's console.
+Be careful with the playgrounds, since they display output in iframes, so you'll probably need to change the execution context accordingly.
+See [this stackoverflow post](http://stackoverflow.com/questions/3275816/debugging-iframes-with-chrome-developer-tools) for more info.

-Here's how to load Mike Bostock's block <https://bl.ocks.org/mbostock/4062045> in each one.
+Here's how to load Mike Bostock's block <https://bl.ocks.org/mbostock/4062045> in each playground.

 # blockbuilder.org